How to Handle Caregiver Stress and Get Support

 Accept Help

 Even if you are the primary caregiver, you can’t do everything on your own.
-You’ll need other family members, friends, and professionals to help you from time to time, or you could experience caregiver burnout.
+You’ll need other family members, friends, and professionals to help you from time to time.
 Set aside time to talk with trusted people and give them a prepared list of duties you feel comfortable with them handling so you can attend to your needs.

 Take Advantage of Community Services